 Scribd is on a mission to change the way the world reads.
-With over 60 million titles in its online library, it’s focused on leveraging data and AI to uncover interesting ways that get people excited about reading.
+With over 60 million titles in its online library, it’s focused on leveraging data and analytics to uncover interesting ways that get people excited about reading.
 Challenged with a legacy Hadoop infrastructure that was too rigid and couldn’t scale to meet their real-time needs, Scribd switched to Databricks on AWS and Delta Lake for its performance, elasticity, and ease of use.
 This migration to the cloud has eliminated infrastructure complexity, allowing their data team to operate with agility, build fast and reliable data pipelines, and easily collaborate on models that deliver an engaging experience to their customers.

 Once the data did make it downstream, siloes further hampered data team productivity.
-Data engineering wasn’t able to effectively support the data scientists, and the inability to share and reuse code and models slowed machine learning innovation.
+Data engineering wasn’t able to effectively support the data scientists, and the inability to share and reuse code and models slowed innovation.

 With an elastic infrastructure that features optimized Spark clusters, Delta Lake with Delta Caching, and a decoupling of compute from storage, the small file problem that plagued the engineering team was a thing of the past.
 Delta Lake is key to empowering them to build performance-optimized data pipelines that support both historical and streaming data with ease.